S460s/google-homepage/README.md

-This is my first prolect - Google homepage.
+This is my first project - Google homepage.
 I am going to test my skills at HTML and CSS.